New York International Auto Show: 2021

 The 2021 show was scheduled to take place from August 20–29, 2021.
-However, it was again canceled, due to COVID-19 Delta variant.
+However, it was again canceled, due to the COVID-19 Delta variant.

 2020

 The 2020 show was previous scheduled to be held from August 28 through September 6, with press preview days on August 26 and 27.
-It was originally scheduled for April 10 through 19, but on March 10, it was postponed to late August due to the coronavirus pandemic.
+It was originally scheduled for April 10 through 19, but on March 10, it was postponed to late August due to the COVID-19 pandemic.
 Planned introductions included the production Lucid Air and a hydrogen-powered supercar from newcomer Hyperion Motors.

 On May 22, 2020, the organizers announced that the 2020 show would be canceled due to the Convention Center continuing to be used as an active makeshift hospital, with the Center being on standby for the foreseeable future.
 They also announced that the organizers would focus on the 2021 show instead.

 2019

 The 2019 show was held from April 19 through April 28, with press preview days on April 17 and 18.